 One of the better-known subcamps of Gross-Rosen is Bruennlitz, a subcamp established in an empty former textile factory through the efforts of Oskar Schindler.
 After the closure of that camp at Krakow-Plaszow, 1,100 Jewish prisoners who had worked there for Schindler were transported for labor at the new camp at Bruennlitz, where they were able to survive the war.

 THE LIBERATION OF GROSS-ROSEN

-As Soviet forces approached in January 1945, the Germans began to evacuate the Gross-Rosen complex.
-The subcamps on the eastern bank of the Oder River were dissolved.
-In early February 1945, the main camp was evacuated, followed by additional subcamps.
-About 40,000 prisoners, half of whom were Jews, were forced on death marches, marching west on foot under brutal conditions.
-Some of the survivors were then transported by rail to Bergen-Belsen, Buchenwald, Dachau, Flossenbürg, Mauthausen, Dora-Mittelbau, and Neuengamme--camps in the German Reich.
+As Soviet forces approached in January 1945, the Germans began to evacuate the Gross-Rosen complex, dissolving subcamps east of the Oder River.
+In early February 1945, the SS evacuated the main camp, and, subsequently, additional subcamps west of the Oder.
+SS guards escorted at least 44,000 prisoners, many of whom were Jews, mostly on freight trains and under brutal conditions, to Bergen-Belsen, Buchenwald, Dachau, Flossenbürg, Mauthausen, Dora-Mittelbau, and Neuengamme-camps in the German Reich.
 Many prisoners died during the evacuations due to the lack of food and water.
 SS guards killed prisoners who became too weak to continue.
 Soviet forces liberated the main Gross-Rosen camp on February 13, 1945.

-It is estimated that of the 120,000 prisoners who passed through the Gross-Rosen camp system, 40,000 died either in Gross-Rosen or during the evacuation of the camp.
+It is estimated that of the 120,000 prisoners who passed through the Gross-Rosen camp system, at least 40,000 died either in Gross-Rosen or during the evacuation of the camp.